Which Kindle to Buy?

 Any Kindle will do, really.
 They all have that feature, even the new e-readers are very responsive.

-Do you need a 3G Kindle?
+Do I need a 3G Kindle?

 If you have a few books you plan on reading during you trip and you don't anticipate having to purchase more books while you're there, you can get a Wi-Fi only Kindle: